 Rishi took the form of Beetle and circumambulated Shiva only, which enraged Parvati.
 Parvati then cursed Bhringi to lose all the blood and muscles believed to have come from mother in Hindu embryology.
 Bhringi was all but the only skeleton now, which is believed to have come from his father, making him realize the significance of Prakriti and Purusha.
 He pleaded forgiveness from Parvati and was given the third leg as a reward for pleading to sustain his body.

 Brahma asked Shiva for help, and Shiva took this Ardhanarishwar form to make him understand generation through copulation.
 Afterward, Ardhanarishwar split into Purusha and Prakriti, thus continuing the creation, suggesting that Shiva is nothing without Shakti, and creation, as well as the continuation of life, is impossible without both of them.

 Symbolism of Ardhanarishvara

 The apologue of Ardhanarishvara has an intense meaning symbolizing the quintessential balance between the male and female energies in the universe.
 The forces are inseparable and complementary to each other, suggesting that they must work together to maintain the equilibrium.

 The unity of Purusha and Prakriti are basically opposite in nature.
 Still, they match each other in the sense that Purusha is the passive force of the universe.
 At the same time, Prakriti is active, Purusha represents potential energy, and Prakriti is kinetic energy, and Purusha is infinite.
 Prakriti brings that infinity to be finite, thus, embracing one another to generate and sustain the universe.

-As mentioned earlier that Ardhanarishvara is constituted of half-male and half-female, however, this does not mean Shiva and Shakti are incomplete.
-Ardhanarishwar signifies that “totality lies beyond duality”, they are complete and fully developed man and woman, they are supreme and equal which is why they both are the essence of creation.
+As mentioned earlier, Ardhanarishvara is half-male and half-female; however, this does not mean Shiva and Shakti are incomplete.
+Ardhanarishwar signifies that “totality lies beyond duality”; they are complete and fully developed man and woman.
+They are supreme and equal, which is why they both are the essence of creation.
 Shiva on the left also signifies the spiritual sphere and Shakti the material sphere depicting that both must coexist to bring ecstasy to life.